bj80422/PlayPass/README.md

 --------------------------------
 Open the PlayPass.sln file in Visual Studios (Only Visual Studios 2013 has been tested but earlier versions should work also) and select "Build Solution" from the "Build" menu.

+If you'd like, you can also build on a Linux OS with the Mono development environment with this command: dmcs PlayPass/*cs PlaySharp/*cs

+PlayPass will not run under a native Linux OS but it's possible to cross build the executable and run on a Windows OS.

 How to use it
 --------------------------------
 You can compile from source or grab the latest release files and start from there.